nico-robert/ticklecharts/README.md

 - [ ] custom (see _note_ below)
 - [x] wordCloud

+> [!NOTE]
-> **Note :** _custom_ series contains a lot of _Javascript_ codes, I don’t think it’s interesting to write it in this package.
+> _custom_ series contains a lot of _Javascript_ codes, I don’t think it’s interesting to write it in this package.
- If you are interested, please report to the github issue tracker.
+> If you are interested, please report to the github issue tracker.

 License :
 -------------------------